Eat healthier in 7 days

 Being organised and well prepared can make a huge difference to the quality of your diet.
 This includes habits such as planning your meals in advance, freezing healthy meals for a later date, shopping to a list, and always having healthy ingredients close at hand.
 It will save time, and reduce your reliance on last-minute food choices where healthy options can be hard to come by.

-Useful tools such as the meal planning feature on the CSIRO Total Wellbeing Diet can also help to make life easier.
-It will map out your food week, providing recipes and shopping lists that ensure your food group targets and healthy meal plans are met.
+Diet tools such as the meal planning feature on the CSIRO Total Wellbeing Diet help make life easier.
+It will map out your food week and provide recipes and shopping lists.
+The diet tool can also make sure you meet your food group targets to ensure healthy meals during meal prep.

 Day 2 - Eat more vegetables